 - You are required to attend the check-in and the orientation upon arrival, preferably before your appointment begin date.

-There are two appointment start dates each year: January 1st and September 1st for the one-year program.
-There is a one month grace period for check-ins.
-For an example, if January 1st is your appointment begin date, you can check in at anytime in December or January.
+There are two appointment start dates each year: January 1st and September 1st and for the one-year program.
+There is a one month grace period for the check-ins.
+For an example.
+If January 1st is your appointment begin date, you can check in at anytime in December or January.
 There is an option to apply for a six-month program, which is open all year around.

 Applicants will be required to submit information and supplementary materials as listed below in either Microsoft Word or Adobe PDF: